Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 - Separate: Keep raw and cooked food separate.

-- Cook: When cooking, be sure that meats, especially ground beef, is cooked to the proper internal temperature.
+- Cook: When cooking, be sure that meats, especially ground beef, are cooked to the proper internal temperature.
 Ground beef should be cooked to an internal temperature of 160°F to be safe.

 Drinking Water Safety While Camping